EDCD/EDDN/docs/Running-this-software.md

 You will need to configure a reverse proxy to actually enable access to this.
 There is an example nginx configuration in `contrib/nginx-eddn.conf`.

+The necessary files should be put in place by

+The 'monitor' files are what form the status/statistics page at https://eddn.edcd.io/, so they need to be installed somewhere in a static manner accessible to nginx.

+Although setup.py installs the files you might still need to ensure the permissions are correct for your web server to access them.

+    chmod -R og+rX ${HOME} ${HOME}/.local ${HOME}/.local/share ${HOME}/.local/share/eddn
+    chmod -R og+rX ${HOME}/.local/share/eddn/schemas

 ## Testing all of this in a VM
 In order to test all of this in a VM you might need to set up a double